bloomreach/brxm/archetype/src/main/resources/archetype-resources/README.txt

   mvn clean verify
   mvn -P dist
     or
-  mvn -P dist-with-content
+  mvn -P dist-with-development-data

 The 'dist' profile will produce in the /target directory a distribution tarball, containing the main deployable wars and shared libraries.

-The 'dist-with-content' profile will produce a distribution-with-content tarball, containing as well the bootstrap-content jar in the shared/lib directory.
-This kind of distribution is meant to be used for deployments on empty repositories, for instance deployment on a new environment.
+The 'dist-with-development-data' profile will produce a distribution-with-development-data tarball, also containing the repository-data-development jar in the shared/lib directory.
+This kind of distribution is meant to be used for deployments to development environments, for instance local deployments or deployments to a continuous integration (CI) system.

 See also src/main/assembly/*.xml if you need to customize the distributions.